draffensperger/miletracker-chef/README.md

         bundle install

-## Setup Chef on the remote machine
+### Setup Chef on the remote machine
 Note that we now use the new port number for added security.

         bundle exec knife solo prepare -p 38214 deploy@localhost nodes/trackmiles.json

-## Execute the Chef cookbook to setup the machine
+### Execute the Chef cookbook to setup the machine

+If you change the Chef cookbooks, then this will need to be updated.

         bundle exec knife solo cook -p 38214 deploy@localhost nodes/trackmiles.json

-## Push the TrackMiles code with to the machine
+### Push the TrackMiles code with to the machine

-## Test the deployment
+### Test the deployment

 Visit http://localhost (assuming forwarded ports 80 and 443).

-# License
+## License

 The MIT License (MIT)